 - Demand Registration Rights.
-Any time after at least 180 days after the contractual 180-day lockup period described under "Shares Eligible for Future Sale-Lock-up Agreements", on no more than four occasions and no more than one occasion in any six-month period, the private placement investors will have the right to request that we register with the SEC (a) on a registration statement on Form S-1, (i) all or a portion of the shares registrable under the registration rights agreement reasonably anticipated to have an aggregate offering price of at least \$7,500,000 or (ii) all of the registrable shares then held by a private placement investor or (b) on a registration statement on Form S-3, (i) all or a portion of the shares registrable under the registration rights agreement reasonably anticipated to have an aggregate offering price of at least \$3,750,000 or (ii) all of the registrable under the registration rights agreement investor or (b) on a registration statement on Form S-3, (i) all or a portion of the shares registrable under the registration rights agreement investor.
+Any time after at least 180 days after the contractual 180-day lockup period described under "Shares Eligible for Future Sale-Lock-up Agreements", on no more than four occasions and no more than one occasion in any six-month period, the private placement investors will have the right to request that we register with the SEC (a) on a registration statement on Form S-1, (i) all or a portion of the shares registrable under the registration rights agreement reasonably anticipated to have an aggregate offering price of at least \$7,500,000 or (ii) all of the registrable shares then held by a private placement investor or (b) on a registration statement on Form S-3, (i) all or a portion of the shares registrable under the registration rights agreement reasonably anticipated to have an aggregate offering price of at least \$3,750,000 or (ii) all of the registrable shares then held by a private placement investor.
 Following such a request, the other holders of registrable shares will have the right to request that we include in such registration statement all or a portion of their registrable shares.
 Such demand registration rights are held by the private placement investors and granting demand registration rights to any other holders will require the consent of the private placement investors. - Incidental Registration Rights.
 If we propose to register shares of Class A common stock under the Securities Act on a form that may be used for the registration of eligible shares, the holders may request that we register all or a portion of the eligible shares they held by them.